KNOT-FIT-BUT/evalHulth2003/README.md

     * case insensitive variant of Part of match
     * What is sub-keyphrase is explained bellow the Part of match.
 * Exact match on lower case lemma form
-    * All tokens are transformed into their lower case lemma form (with spacy), and than we are finding a match with at least one target keyphrase that is transformed in the very same way.
+    * All tokens are transformed into their lower case lemma form (with spacy), and then we are finding a match with at least one target keyphrase that is transformed in the very same way.
 * Part of match on lower case lemma form:
-    * All tokens are transformed into their lower case lemma form (with spacy), and than we are finding a match with at least one target sub-keyphrase that is transformed in the very same way.
+    * All tokens are transformed into their lower case lemma form (with spacy), and then we are finding a match with at least one target sub-keyphrase that is transformed in the very same way.
 What is sub-keyphrase is explained bellow the Part of match.
 * Exact match on lower case stem form
-    * All tokens are transformed into their lower case stem form with PorterStemmer (nltk), and than we are finding a match with at least one target keyphrase that is transformed in the very same way.
+    * All tokens are transformed into their lower case stem form with PorterStemmer (nltk), and then we are finding a match with at least one target keyphrase that is transformed in the very same way.
 * Part of match on lower case stem form
-    * All tokens are transformed into their lower case stem form with PorterStemmer (nltk), and than we are finding a match with at least one target sub-keyphrase that is transformed in the very same way.
+    * All tokens are transformed into their lower case stem form with PorterStemmer (nltk), and then we are finding a match with at least one target sub-keyphrase that is transformed in the very same way.
 What is sub-keyphrase is explained bellow the Part of match.

 ### Keyphrase extraction
 To run the evaluation script for keyphrase extraction task evaluation use following command: